All The Revelations Made By Matthew Perry In His Memoir

 Where to buy Matthew Perry’s book

 Friends, Lovers and the Big Terrible Thing, a New York Times No.1 bestseller, can be purchased in stores where available.
-For those looking to buy it online in Singapore, the book is available on Amazon at USD 23.99 for the hardcover version and USD 18.99 for the paperback version.
+For those looking to buy it online in Singapore, the book is available on Amazon for Kindle version at INR 371 and INR 699 for the paperback version.

-An audio CD version of the book is priced between USD 25.99.
+An audio CD version of the book is priced at INR 2,813.

 (Hero image: Chris Delmas/AFP; Featured image: Amazon)